 Label (and accept) your inner critic

-When it comes to health and fitness, your inner critic can sometimes be the barrier between you and beginning a new form of exercise or getting a workout done — thoughts like “I’m not fit enough”, “I’ll never get the exercises right”, might come up.
+When it comes to health and fitness, your inner critic can sometimes be the barrier between you and beginning a new form of exercise or getting a workout done — thoughts like “I’m not fit enough”, or “I’ll never get the exercises right”, might come up.

-In 2004, a qualitative study by La Salle University in the US, published in Behaviour Therapy, suggests that mindfully accepting, rather than controlling or suppressing, any adverse feelings, thoughts and physical experiences can have benefits for athletic performance.
+In 2004, a qualitative study by La Salle University in the US, published in Behaviour Therapy, suggests that mindfully accepting, rather than controlling or suppressing any adverse feelings, thoughts and physical experiences can have benefits for athletic performance.

 This technique works best when a mindful awareness of negative self-talk is combined by focussing on the goals set and the external cues, such as physical movement, touch and sight, that will allow for better performance.

 Cognitive behavioural therapy (CBT) uses practical strategies to help you overcome the cognitive distortions or automatic beliefs that can be part of your inner critic’s dialogue.

 Triggered or automatic thought patterns can include but aren’t limited to:

 Often negative thoughts are an exaggerated version of the truth, but they can also have no basis in fact.